zibethinus/machine-learning-books/README.md

 - [**The Hundred-Page Machine Learning Book** by Andriy Burkov](/0-beginners-and-newcomers/The%20Hundred-Page%20Machine%20Learning%20Book%20by%20Andriy%20Burkov.pdf)
   Despite its brevity, this book offers a compact overview of major machine learning ideas and is especially popular among interviewees and those looking for a “big picture” understanding.
+[Free official PDF](https://themlbook.com/wiki/doku.php)

 - [**Machine Learning For Dummies** by John Paul Mueller and Luca Massaron](/0-beginners-and-newcomers/Machine%20Learning%20For%20Dummies%20by%20John%20Paul%20Mueller%20and%20Luca%20Massaron.pdf)